claudioaltamura/junit-failafterdate-extension/README.md

 # junit-failafterdate-extension
-JUnit 5 extension to fail a test after a specific date
+JUnit 5 extension to fail a test after a specific date.